Nabatean quarry cave and ancient farming lands, located south of the ruins of Nitzana.

 You can park your car on the side of the old road from the ruins of Nitzana, and walk to the cave.
 Near it are ancient terraces – the traces of the Nabatean farming sections.
 You can also continue to walk around the cave from its east side, and view the Nabatean farming lands on the north side.

 The location of the Nitzana cave, and the Nabatean farming areas around it, are indicated on the map.
-You can press on the yellow squares to jump down into the relevant section.

 A view of the cave and the farming terraces is seen in this picture.
 Both are the works of the Nabateans, more than 1,500 years ago.